Overview

 • Inner arms.

-• If you are taking any medicines which affect bleeding, such as aspirin or warfarin.
+• You are taking any medicines which affect bleeding, such as aspirin or warfarin.

 • Vigorous exercise, sun exposure, sun beds, sauna should be avoided for 48 hours, or as advised by your clinician, after treatment.

 All make up will need to be removed prior to treatment, so please come ‘fresh faced’ if possible.
-Alcohol, aspirin, Ibuprofen and a range of dietary supplements including; St. John’s Wort, fish oils, Gingko Biloba, Vitamins C and E- may all contribute to bruising and are best avoided 24 hours before treatment.
-Treatment cannot be administered if there is an active skin infection, including acne or cold sores or if you are unwell- including colds, coughs, sore throats etc. Contact the clinic to discuss any illness or new medicines prior to attending.
+Alcohol, aspirin, Ibuprofen and a range of dietary supplements including St. John’s Wort, fish oils, Gingko Biloba, and Vitamins C and E may all contribute to bruising and are best avoided 24 hours before treatment.

 Do not schedule treatment when you have other procedures planned, without first discussing with your clinician.
-This includes, but is not limited to; massage, facials, dental appointments and surgery.
+This includes, but is not limited to, massage, facials, dental appointments and surgery.

-• Make-up should not be worn for 12 hours
+• Make-up should not be worn for 12 hours after treatment.

-• You are advised to avoid alcohol and vigorous exercise for 48 hours
+• You are advised to avoid alcohol and vigorous exercise for 48 hours.

 • Avoid sun bathing, and extremes of heat or cold for 14 days post treatment.